Merkoba/Hue/README.md

 "old_activity_min"
 >The minimum difference to show the old activity message between messages.
 The message is created automatically, using different wording depending if the difference is in minutes, hours, days, or years.

-"default_favicon_color"
->The default color to use for the favicon when they're not dynamic.

 ## The following reside in config.secret.json